- Who We Are

 - Photograph by Robyn Lee

-A cheap eats stalwart—both west-side locations have been operating since 1973—Gray’s Papaya offers what is quite possibly the original budget-friendly meal.
+A cheap eats stalwart that’s been operating since 1973, Gray’s Papaya offers what is quite possibly the original budget-friendly meal.
 Avoid the sad looking dollar pizza slices and head straight for the hot dogs.
 The tart sauerkraut and spicy mustard (both free) add some depth to the otherwise generic, greasy dog, making this the perfect snack after you’ve had one too many at the local bar.
-Plus, at $4.95 for two dogs and a drink, you’ll be hard pressed to find a better deal along this stretch of Sixth Avenue.
+Plus, at $4.95 for two dogs and a drink, you’ll be hard pressed to find a better deal.

 2090 Broadway at 72nd St. (map)